NoLtour/Uni-notes/Aerodynamics/1 Mathematical and Numerical concepts/molecular and continuum representation of velocity in fluid simulation.md

 ### Molecular representation

-In reality fluids are composed of many fast moving atoms, where their interactions with the environment/eachother determine the forces we observe:
+In reality fluids are composed of many fast moving atoms, where their interactions with the environment/each other determine the forces we observe:
 ![[Pasted image 20221017085758.png]]
 This can be represented using [[ordinary differential equation]]s, such as:
 $$ \vec{V_{i}} = \frac{d\vec{x_{i}}}{dt} $$